kanehopkinson/kanehopkinson/README.md

-hi, i'm kane, just an average use
+hi, i'm kane, just an average user

 <!---
 kanehopkinson/kanehopkinson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.